Collapsing of the Chern-Ricci flow on elliptic surfaces: Introduction

-Of course, we are more interested in manifolds which do not admit K\"ahler metrics.
-A consequence of our Theorem \ref{main} is that we can identify the Gromov-Hausdorff behavior of the Chern-Ricci flow on all minimal non-K\"ahler surfaces of Kodaira dimension one.
+This is well-known from the Kodaira classification (see for example \cite[Lemmas 1, 2]{Br2} or \cite[Theorem 7.4]{Wa}).
+Then an immediate consequence of our Theorem \ref{main} is that we can identify the Gromov-Hausdorff behavior of the Chern-Ricci flow on all minimal non-K\"ahler surfaces of Kodaira dimension one.

-\begin{corollary} Let now $\pi:M\to S$ be any minimal non-K\"ahler properly elliptic surface.
-Then given any initial Gauduchon metric $\omega_0$ on $M$ we have that $(M,\omega(t))$ converges to $(S,d_S)$ in the Gromov-Hausdorff topology.
+\begin{corollary} Let $\pi:M\to S$ be any minimal non-K\"ahler properly elliptic surface and let $\omega(t)$ be the solution of the normalized Chern-Ricci flow (\ref{NCRF}) starting at a Gauduchon metric $\omega_0$.
+Then $(M,\omega(t))$ converges to $(S,d_S)$ in the Gromov-Hausdorff topology.

 Here $d_S$ is the distance function induced by an orbifold K\"ahler-Einstein metric $\omega_S$ on $S$, whose set $Z$ of orbifold points is precisely the image of the multiple fibers of $\pi$.
 Furthermore, $\omega(t)$ converges to $\pi^*\omega_S$ in the $C^0(M,g_0)$ topology, and for any $y\in S\backslash Z$ the metrics $e^{t}\omega(t)|_{E_y}$ converge exponentially fast in the $C^1(E_y, g_0)$ topology (and uniformly as $y$ varies in a compact set of $S\backslash Z$) to the flat K\"ahler metric on $E_y$ cohomologous to $[\omega_0|_{E_y}]$. \end{corollary}